d34thM0TH3R/CTF-Writeups/README.md

 # CTF-Writeups

-Deadface contains writeups for some of the Deadface 2022 CTF challenge.\n If you want to do the challenges you will need to create an account with Deadface.
+Deadface contains writeups for some of the Deadface 2022 CTF challenge./n If you want to do the challenges you will need to create an account with Deadface.
 I have included the files you need to do to follow along with the writeups.